Photographer: Eric Kilby

 Florida Panther Physical Description

-Among adults, the fur is primarily a deep tan in color.
-The underbelly is generally a creamy white in color.
-There are also distinctive black markings on the tips of the tail and ears.
+Among mature adult specimens of the animal, the fur of the upper body takes on a deep tan hue.
+The underbelly of the gorgeou mammal, though, usually shows a creamy white in color.
+In contrast, distinctive black markings manifest on the tips of the tail and ears.

 - Kingdom: Animalia